Herbert W. Kalmbach: Banker, becomes Nixon's attorney

-It was a shrewd choice.
-Kalmbach's solid but unspectacular career as a real estate lawyer was quickly touched with gold.
-Suddenly major clients from all over the nation were eager to sign up with the attorney who represented the President: United Air Lines, Dart Industries Inc., the Marriott Corp., MCA Inc. (the dominant producer of prime-time TV shows).
-National companies traditionally seek out lawyers who have friends and clients in high places in Washington, and Kalmbach's were very high indeed.
+Kalmbach's association with the office of the President resulted in increased business and a slew of large corporate clients including: United Air Lines, Dart Industries Inc., the Marriott Corp., MCA Inc. (the dominant producer of prime-time TV shows).

 Arranges private polling

 Kalmbach was involved in a secret Nixon polling operation hidden from all but his closest senior advisors.
 Nixon used the poll results to shape policy and campaign strategy and manipulate popular opinion.
 On December 21, 1971, Kalmbach set up a Delaware shell corporation with private funding, to hide Administration sponsorship of polls.

 Joins 1972 re-election campaign

 Kalmbach was also the Deputy Finance Chairman for the Committee to Re-elect the President.
 In this capacity he was eventually implicated in a fund-raising scandal involving re-election campaign contributions by Associated Milk Producers, Inc. (AMPI) and two other major dairy-farm cooperatives in connection with Nixon's support of an increase in price supports for milk in 1971.
 Testimony by AMPI general manager George L. Mehrens in 1973 identified Kalmbach as a major solicitor of these contributions.
 Articles on Charles Colson's involvement in the AMPI scandal indicated that $2 million in contributions had been expected, but that the actual donations were nearer to $400,000, of which some $197,500 had been given by AMPI.